 Description A mid terraced two storey villa.
-Accommodation ON GROUND FLOOR: Entrance Hall, Lounge, Dining Room and Kitchen.
-ON FIRST FLOOR: Landing, Two Bedrooms and Bathroom.
-Gross internal floor area (m2) Approximately 79 square meters. aroso internal neer aroa (iii) Approximately 70 square meters.
-Neighbourhood and location The preparty was built by the Legal Authority and is legated within Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding houses are of a similar age and style, many now appear privately owned.
-Local amenities are located within Irvine town centre.
-Age Built circa 50 years.
-Weather Overcast but dry.
-Weather over recent weeks has been settled.
-Chimney stacks None noted.
-Ciminity Stacks None noted.
-Roofing including roof space Sloping roofs were visually inspected with the aid of 3 3 3 4 4 binoculars where appropriate.
+Accommodation ON GROUND FLOOR: Entrance vestibule, lounge, kitchen.
+ON FIRST FLOOR: Landing, three bedrooms, bathroom.
+Gross internal floor area (m2) 78sqm approx. Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age and character.
+Many appear to be in private ownership.
+Local amenities are readily available within Stewarton town centre.
+Age 56 years.
+Weather Overcast with rain showers.
+Weather over recent weeks has been mixed.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+None.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and covered with tiles.
-I was able to inspect the roof space and gained access within a hatch on the first floor landing.
-The roof is built of timber trusses and has been lined internally.
+If this is not possible, then physical access to the roof space